You may not be aware, but there is a resistance being waged by a certain segment of the Survivor community. It began the moment that rumors le

 Other people began to send support and prayers across various social media platforms to young men who came forward saying that Eddie Long had been molesting them for years.
-This is not what you do when someone dies.

 We are supposed to “let them rest”.
 Keep silent about whatever they did.
 For if you don’t, folks will unleash lines of scriptures that most of us have heard since we were kids.

 These scriptures are designed to remind us that: “we all do bad things” “we are all sinners” “forgive” “move on“.

 The same thing that most Survivors are accustomed to hearing.